fluxcd/website/content/en/blog/2022-01-31-january-update/index.md

-If you've never joined a Flux Bug Scrub before, (or even if you have) we welcome you to join this weekly meeting with Flux developers which is an open "office hour" where we visit issues and discussions in the FluxCD org, and have open discussion about it.
+If you've never joined a Flux Bug Scrub before, (or even if you have) we welcome you to join this weekly meeting with Flux developers which is an open "office hour" where we visit issues and discussions in the Flux org, and have open discussion about it.
 We also try to make sure that nobody is left blocked on an important question, waiting for a response.